 Special Counsel Durham fails first courtroom test in his three-year probe

-Jurors deliberated over two days before delivering the verdict to a courtroom filled with the defendant's family and members of the news media.
+Jurors deliberated for six hours, spread over two days, before delivering the unanimous verdict to a courtroom filled with the defendant's family and members of the news media.

+The jury forewoman, who did not give her name, told reporters outside the courthouse that "I think we could have spent our time more wisely."

+"It didn't pan out in the government's favor and that's on them," she also said.

 The two-week trial featured witnesses with prominent political ties including election lawyer Marc Elias, former Clinton campaign manager Robby Mook, and several former FBI and Justice Department officials who served in key roles in 2016.